Tortured Art

 The interplay of Gavin and Jason on bass and drums on the Artistic License album made me keen to continue as soon as possible.
 So I made a little list of contenders and also inveigled Bryn Collinson to join us to provide some Sax Appeal.

-Baby I’m Losing You an almost instant song, rehearsed and recorded in a matter of minutes durifng the recording session, and it came our quite well.
+Baby I’m Losing You – an almost instant song, rehearsed and recorded in a matter of minutes and it came out quite well.

-Baby You’re a Rich Man another Lennon McCartney top tune
+Baby You’re a Rich Man – a top tune from Lennon McCartney

-This Machine Can Kill (version 3) after the two version on the Super Songs Simply Sung album, here is the big band cod-reggae version.
-Mark Hand performed keyboards and led the way
+This Machine Can Kill – (version3) after the two version on the Super Songs Simply Sung album, here is the big band version.
+Mark Hand performed keyboards